jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 subroutine solving the "private prefix histogram" subproblem.
 The goal of this subproblem is to compute a histogram over the fixed-length prefixes of client measurement strings without revealing the prefixes.
-The subproblem can be solved using a Verifiabile Distributed Aggregation Function, or VDAF
+The subproblem can be solved using a Verifiable Distributed Aggregation Function, or VDAF
 {{!VDAF=I-D.draft-irtf-cfrg-vdaf-07}}.
 In particular, the Poplar1 VDAF
 described in {{Section 8 of !VDAF}} describes how to distribute this computation amongst a small set of aggregation servers such that, as long as